-SCE submits this post-event report to address the potential high threat event2 that started on October 16th, 2021 at 8 am and ended on October 18th at 9 am impacting portions of Inyo County, and to demonstrate its compliance with the directives of Resolution ESRB-8 and the requirements imposed by California Public Utilities Commission (CPUC or Commission) PSPS Order to Instituting Rulemaking (OIR) Phase 1 (Decision (D.) 19-05-042), Phase 2 (D.20-05-051), Phase 3 (D.21-06-034) and PSPS Order Instituting Investigation (OII) (D.21-06-014).
+SCE submits this post-event report to address the high threat event that began on June 15, 2022 at 12:00pm and ended on June 17, 2022 at 6:00pm impacting portions of Inyo County; and to demonstrate its compliance with the directives of Resolution ESRB-8 as well as the requirements imposed by California Public Utilities Commission (CPUC or Commission) PSPS Order Instituting Rulemaking (OIR) Phase 1 (Decision (D.) 19-05-042), Phase 2 (D.20-05-051), Phase 3 (D.21-06-034) and PSPS Order Instituting Investigation (OII) (D.21-06-014).
 SCE did not de-energize any customers during this event.
 This report explains SCE's decision to call, sustain, and conclude the event, and provides detailed information to facilitate the Commission's evaluation of SCE's compliance with applicable PSPS guidelines.

-SCE appreciates that proactive de-energizations pose significant challenges and hardships for our customers and the Public Safety Partners that provide vital services to the affected communities.
+SCE recognizes that proactive de-energizations pose significant challenges and hardships for our customers and the Public Safety Partners that provide vital services to the affected communities.
 SCE's decision to activate its PSPS protocol is based on careful consideration and weighing of multiple factors, including forecasted weather, fuel conditions, infrastructure vulnerabilities, and potential impacts of PSPS on Public Safety Partners and the communities we serve.
 SCE remains committed to continuously improving its PSPS processes and welcomes input from its customers, Public Safety Partners, community representatives, and local governments on ways we can work together to minimize the impact of PSPS events on all stakeholders.